ItsNickBarry/hyperbolic-canvas/README.md

 ## Usage
 ### Simple Installation
 Add one or more divs with the class "hyperbolic-canvas" to an HTML document, and load [HyperbolicCanvas.js][HyperbolicCanvas.js].
 A Canvas object will be automatically created to correspond with each such div.
 Width and height styling must be specified.
-A ratio of 1:1 and absolute px values are recommended:
+Absolute px values in a 1:1 ratio are recommended:

 ```html
 <div class="hyperbolic-canvas" style="width: 600px; height: 600px;"></div>